 But, as with plea bargaining, "sentence bargaining" goes much smoother when handled by an attorney.
 Keep in mind that it is very difficult to negotiate the sentence for a first-offense, non-injury DUI case.

-It can be difficult deciding whether or not to hire a lawyer if you have been charged with a DUI.
+It can be difficult deciding whether or not to hire a lawyer if you've been charged with a DUI.
 On one hand, an attorney can help defend you against less-than-solid charges or where the stakes are especially high.
-But you also don't want to spend all of that money for something you can do yourself with a little elbow grease and determination.
-Learn more about your case and legal needs today by having a criminal defense attorney evaluate your case at absolutely no charge.
+On the other hand, you don't want to spend all of that money for something you think you can do yourself with a little elbow grease and determination.
+But, considering the consequences of a DUI conviction, it's usually a good idea to at least consult with an local DUI attorney.
+After all, the attorney will be much more knowledgeable about your local DUI laws and how best to defend against the charges.